CivicActions/agile-california/documentation/usds-checklist.md

 #### Actions
 1. On the second day of the project we performed [User Interviews](https://github.com/CivicActions/agile-california/tree/master/documentation/ux/user-interviews) of 4 foster parents and/or case workers, two of which we continued to use as testers and remained involved in all of our Sprint Demos.
 2. We used interviews to gather user stories and to inform prioritization, as well as to provide feedback on designs, prototypes and throughout development.
-We did no quantititative work in this short prototype, but got feedback which influenced each of our six, two-day sprints.
+We did no quantitative work in this short prototype, but got feedback which influenced each of our six, two-day sprints.
-3. Several of our users tested against our deployed site and gave [valuable feedback](https://github.com/CivicActions/agile-california/tree/master/documentation/ux/usability-testing) which turned into stories.
+3. Several of our users tested against our deployed site and gave [valuable feedback](https://github.com/CivicActions/agile-california/tree/master/documentation/ux/usability-testing) which turned into stories and informed prioritization of subsequent work.
-4. We kept extensive [documentation](https://github.com/CivicActions/agile-california/tree/master/documentation/ux) of
-our user interactions and our conclusions.
+4. We kept extensive [documentation](https://github.com/CivicActions/agile-california/tree/master/documentation/ux) of our user interactions and our conclusions.
-5. Results of our discussions with users, and determinations based on these discussions, are consistently shared with the team in our repo, and in our Slack channel.
-Because our repo is completely open, our findings may be useful to the California Health and Human Services Agency even if our firm is not selectld.
+5. Results of our discussions with users, and determinations based on these discussions, are consistently shared with the team in our Git repository, and in our Slack channel.
+Because our repository is completely open, our findings may be useful to the California Health and Human Services Agency leadership even if our firm is not selected.
-6. Our user stories and our backlog were kept is GitHub [Issues](https://github.com/CivicActions/agile-california/issues) managed via Waffle.
+6. Our user stories and our backlog were kept is GitHub [Issues](https://github.com/CivicActions/agile-california/issues?q=label%3A"user+story"+sort%3Acreated-asc) managed via [Waffle](https://waffle.io/CivicActions/agile-california?label=user%20story).
 We managed this backlog every day as we made progress on stories and got more user feedback.
 7. In addition to interviews, as soon as we had wirefames we invited actual users to our sprintly demos, where they gave valuable feedback.
 They also directly performed usability testing of our AWS deployed prototype.

 #### key questions
 1. Who are your primary users?